ansible/vscode-ansible/docs/development/test_code.md

 2. **End-to-end (e2e) tests:** Test the entire user flow.
-They open a test host of the extension, run the whole workflow from launching the extension, loading Ansible files in the editor, activating the language server, using the language features, and finally asserting the outcome.
+They open a test host of the extension, run the whole workflow from launching the extension, loading Ansible files in the editor, activating the language server, using the language features, and asserting the outcome.
 3. **UI tests:** Check the presence and functionality of various UI elements in the VS Code interface, from the status bar and activity bar to web-views and terminal views.